-In response to a Member's question about progress on the food waste collection service, the Director of Strategic Services confirmed that orders had been placed for new collection vehicles, which were expected to arrive in November.
+In response to a Member's question about progress on the food waste collection service, the Director of Strategic Services provided an update.
+Orders had been placed for new collection vehicles, which were expected to arrive in November.
 North East Derbyshire District Council would be vacating the Riverside Depot to accommodate the new fleet.
-The Council had already procured 23-litre food waste caddies, which were currently in storage.
-An application had been submitted to vary the Council's operator licence to facilitate vehicle operations from the depot.
-Contact was being made with other authorities using similar vehicles to gather insights, and policies would be amended or drafted in preparation for implementation.
-Capital and transitional funding had been secured from the government, and the Council was awaiting further updates from DEFRA regarding new burdens revenue funding.
-The project remained on track.
+The Council has already procured 23-litre food waste caddies, which are currently in storage.
+An application has been submitted to vary the Council's operator licence to facilitate vehicle operations from the depot.
+Contact is being made with other authorities using similar vehicles to gather insights, and policies will be amended or drafted in preparation for implementation.
+Capital and transitional funding has been secured from the government, and the Council is awaiting further updates from DEFRA regarding new burdens revenue funding.
+The project remains on track.